affinitydb/doc/terminology.md

 [unit of measurement](#unit-of-measurement), [value](#value)

 #Essential Concepts (Data Model)
-The key components of ChaosDB's data model are the following:
+The key components of Affinity's data model are the following:
 [PIN](#pin), [property](#property), [value](#value) (including [references](#pin-reference)), [collection](#collection), [class](#class).

 ###PIN
-The PIN is ChaosDB's primary information node.
+The PIN is Affinity's primary information node.
 It's the basic unit of data.
 It is somewhat analogous to the row of a relational table, the object of an object-oriented database, the node of a graph database or of XML's DOM, the document of a document database etc.